DEFINE AND SHARE YOUR SCHOOL’S UNIQUE VALUE

 - Stick to one tagline that sums up the main message of your school

 - Maintain consistent brand elements, including colors and design elements

 - Develop your school’s brand with professional help—don’t rely on a parent or an amateur “friend of a friend” designer

 - Use high-quality photos for official purposes

-When preparing marketing materials, including advertising and communications, be sure that your branding is clearly and consistently included.
+When preparing your private school marketing materials, including advertising and communications, be sure that your branding is clearly and consistently included.